steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

         Handle divide by zero errors in all processing steps.

+        DepthBuffer
+            How are the directions Gx and Gy determined?

+                Do they match the geometry of the model?
         Review all experimental processing.
             Document Solver defaults as active settings (no Web UI).